00004707/Unreal/source/Editor/Actor Actions/Common.rst

 .. figure:: Common/images/28.webp
     :align: center

-Upon pressing delete on a group, all actors being a part of this group are deleted.
+Pressing :kbd:`delete` button while group is selected, will delete all actor instances in this group.

 Warning message will be shown

+|
 .. _attaching_actors:

 Attaching Actors